sttoracle/ORACASB/README.md

 After the data load has taken place, the application will shed the “*NEW*” banner

-#### **STEP 7**: Review changes made in Salesforce to bring it inline with the Security Control baseline we selected .
+#### **STEP 8**: Review changes made in Salesforce to bring it inline with the Security Control baseline we selected .

 Recall that we changed the password policy in Salesforce to never expire however notice that the security control we selected with the "*Standard*" baseline requires the password to expire in 90 days.
-After the Salesforce service has been on-boarded **CASB will access the Salesforce APIs to change the password policy in Salesforce to comply with the security control baseline we selected in CASB** .
+After the Salesforce service has been on-boarded **CASB will access the Salesforce APIs to change the password policy, amoung many other configuration settings, in Salesforce to comply with the security control baseline we selected in CASB** .
 You can verify the changes by logging in to Salesforce and navigating to the "*Setup*" menu, then use the upper-left "*Quick Find*" box to search for “*Password Policies*” (no quotes) and review the "*User passwords expire in*" field to verify that it has been changed back to expire in 90 days, also notice that the enforce password history has been changed back to "*3 passwords remembered*”.

-#### **STEP 8**: View Risk Events from Initial Scan
+#### **STEP 9**: View Risk Events from Initial Scan

 **After the initial load is complete**, we can click on the new application.
 Since we selected to have the CASB Cloud Service push the security control setting to Salesforce the new Salesforce instance should not have any violations and should appear in the low risk services category.

- > If we selcted the "*Monitor Only*" option instead of the "*Push Controls and Monitor*" option in step 4 we would have had security control violations appear in the CASB dashboard for the Salesforce tenant after the  initial scan.
+ > If we selected the "*Monitor Only*" option instead of the "*Push Controls and Monitor*" option in step 4 we would have had security control violations appear in the CASB dashboard for the Salesforce tenant after the initial scan.

 ## **Exercise 3.
 Analyse Security Controls**
 ___